 Within 24 hours, though, most people go back to feeling like themselves.

-Shrooms are eliminated from the body quickly, but a bunch of variables make it impossible to say exactly how long they’ll hang around in your system.
+Shrooms are eliminated from the body quickly, but many variables make it impossible to say exactly how long they’ll hang around in your system.

 If you’re concerned about your substance use, there’s help available.
-You can bring it up to your healthcare provider if you feel comfortable.
+You can bring it up to a healthcare professional if you feel comfortable.
 Keep in mind that patient confidentiality laws will prevent them from reporting this information to law enforcement.